 The information is of a general nature and does not take into account your personal needs, financial circumstances or objectives.
 Before acting on this information, you should consider the appropriateness of the information, having regard to your needs, financial circumstances and objectives.
-The case studies used in this Member Update are hypothetical and are not meant to illustrate the circumstances of any particular individual.
+The examples used in this Investor Update are hypothetical and are not meant to illustrate the circumstances of any particular individual.

-You should read the PDS available at anz.com and consider whether the product is right for you before making a decision to acquire or continue to hold the product
+You should read the relevant Product Disclosure Statement (PDS) available from Customer Services and any specific product updates for the product and consider whether the product is right for you before making a decision to continue to hold the product.